1-Week Guided Summer Tour of the Complete Ring Road of Iceland & Snaefellsnes

 Day 2 - Glittering Waterfalls & Glaciers

-Prepare for a breathtaking journey as you embark on a scenic drive along Iceland's South Coast.
-Throughout your adventure, you'll be treated to several stunning vistas, from ancient sea cliffs to picturesque farmlands.
-As you travel the route, majestic mountains and dazzling glaciers will grace your left side while the Atlantic Ocean's rumbling blue waves dance on your right.
+On day 2 of your 8-day Ring Road and Snaefellsnes tour, get ready for a breathtaking journey as you drive along Iceland's scenic South Coast.
+Throughout your adventure, you'll be treated to several stunning vistas.
+Majestic mountains and dazzling glaciers will grace your left side while the Atlantic Ocean's rumbling blue waves dance on your right.

-Your first encounters along the way will be the waterfalls of Seljalandsfoss and Skogafoss.
-Though they both cascade from the same height, each possesses its own unique charm.
+Your first encounters along the way will be the Seljalandsfoss Waterfall and Skogafoss Waterfall.
+Though both fall from similar heights, each waterfall offers a distinct experience.

 Read more